 Given a file in mrtd dump format send the update packets in this file.
+Optionally supply a packet count for the number of update packets that should be sent.

 trie <recv/sent> lookup <net>

 Test to see if this net is in the test peer's send or receive trie.